I think Lean should be used everywhere when possible, especially in the home.

 24. In one of my job performance reviews the manager realized that he had to say at least one thing that I needed to improve so he picked “terrible handwriting”.
 This made me realize how important performance reviews are in helping people better themselves.
 See fact 5.
 It also made me work on my penmanship.

-I've lived in Detroit, MI, Los Angeles, CA, Gaithersburg, MD and Seattle, WA.
+I've lived in Detroit, MI, Los Angeles, CA, Gaithersburg, MD and Seattle, WA, Farmington Hills, MI and Germantown, TN.

-Most importantly I'm a husband to a wonderful wife K. and a proud father of a 3yr old little girl D.
+Most importantly I'm a husband to a wonderful wife K. and a proud father of 3 fantastic kids ages 8 to 2.

 Now go back and read the blog if want to learn more about my passions, humor and what makes Lean great.